It Happened To Me: I Cut Donna Tartt

 We’d talk about the normal stuff: movies, restaurants, how she was staying at her friend’s carriage house on the Upper West Side working on some writing.
 I had the vague notion that she was a novelist, but I never pressed it (these were the freewheeling days before Googling, when you had to actually try to find things out).

 One day, I read in a magazine that film rights to Donna Tartt’s first novel had been optioned by Gwyneth Paltrow and that her second novel would be coming out in a few weeks.
 Huh, my bob client was also named Donna Tartt.
 How ‘bout them apples?
-I went straight to the bookstore and read "The Secret History
+I went straight to the bookstore and read "The Secret History" in a sitting.

 When I saw Donna Tartt the next time, I gushed about her book, hoping my new fandom might break some ice.
 When I mentioned the movie, she looked at me as though I’d thrown a pickax through our formerly anonymous and slightly banal relationship, and I felt a little bad about outing her.
 Maybe she thought I was mum about her fame because I was cool, but she was wrong.
 My silence was due entirely to ignorance.